-I miss hanging out with friends, but is it worth the risk?
+I miss visiting with my family, but is it worth the risk?

-But boredom shouldn’t be enough of a reason to put your health in danger.
-Some states have seen a record-breaking number of coronavirus cases just this week.
+But loneliness shouldn’t be a reason to put your health in danger.
+Many states have seen a record-breaking number of coronavirus cases just this week.

 RELATED: Warning: These toxic hand sanitizers have killed and blinded people

-So, if you’re worried about going out for dinner or attending a neighbor’s house party you’re not alone.
-If you live in a COVID hotspot and there will be tons of people gathering, there’s a good chance someone there is infected.
+So, if you’re worried about gathering for Christmas or attending a neighbor’s holiday party, you’re not alone.
+If you live in a COVID hotspot, there’s a good chance that someone attending a large gathering is infected.

-The good news is there is now a way to calculate the risks thanks to the Georgia Institute of Technology.
-Its COVID-19 Event Risk Assessment Planning Tool lets you find out the level of risk of attending different gatherings, taking into account location and number of attendees.
+The COVID-19 Event Risk Assessment Planning Tool will show you your risk factors for attending different gatherings, taking into account location and number of attendees.

 How to use the risk assessment planning tool

-This tool is very cool and easy to use.
-Before we dive into how to use it, keep in mind the CDC warns the number of people infected with COVID at any given moment is actually 10 times that of reported cases.
+This tool is informative and easy to use.
+Before we dive into how to use it, remember that the CDC warns the number of people infected with COVID at any given moment is actually 10 times that of reported cases.

-CDC Director Robert Redfield told reporters at the end of June there were 2.4 million confirmed cases in the U.S. but the number was realistically closer to 24 million based on antibody tests.
-Georgia Tech’s risk assessment tool takes this into account when calculating your risks for coming into contact with an infected person.
+CDC Director Robert Redfield said at the end of June there were 2.4 million confirmed cases in the U.S., but the number was realistically closer to 24 million based on antibody tests.
+Georgia Tech’s risk assessment tool takes this into account when calculating your risks.

 You may also like: FBI warns scammers are stealing sensitive info with fake COVID tests